-The 2.0-mile Lee’s Woods Trail originates from the far east side of Leesylvania State Park.
-Drive as far as you can on the main park road, then turn right into the last lot.
+The 2.0-mile Lee’s Woods Trail originates from the east side of the state park.
+Drive as far as you can on the main park road, then turn right for the last lot.

 The parking lot is massive, but in warm-weather months, this state park is beyond popular with picnickers and beach-goers.